 ETHICAL & PROFESSIONAL PRACTICE: Registered member of the British Association of Counselling and Psychotherapy (MBACP) and I am currently working towards accreditation with the BACP.
 I am fully insured and hold a current enhanced DBS (Disclosure & Barring service) certificate.

-CONTINUED PROFESSIONAL DEVELOPMENT includes: Drug & Alcohol training, Safeguarding, Child abuse & neglect, Non Violent Communication and Equality & diversity.
+CONTINUED PROFESSIONAL DEVELOPMENT includes: Drug & Alcohol training, Safeguarding, Child abuse & neglect, Non Violent Communication, Equality & diversity, Communication, Mindfulness, Attachment, Trauma, Bereavement, Body Image & self-concept.

 British Association for Counselling & Psychotherapy